kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 ### Fixing the HTML Parsing

-Let's solve the problem of split ingredients.
-Let's dig into some of the HTML, and see what our ingredients look like (this is from recipe_000027.html):
+One persistent issue we've seen is that ingredients are often split into multiple blocks, making them hard to recognize and convert to text blocks accurately.
+Let's dig into some of the HTML, and see what our ingredients look like (this is from recipe\_000027.html):

 ```html
 <ul class="ingredient-list svelte-ar8gac">